 Many stores offer shoppers a one-time discount on their purchases when they apply for the store’s credit card.
 But once they have received the discount, some shoppers will close the credit card account.
 This can be a mistake, as closing a newly opened account can hurt your credit primarily by reducing you debt-to-credit ratio.
 (It’s generally recommended to keep the amount of debt you are carrying below at least 30% and ideally 10% of your available credit, collectively and on individual cards.)

-You could see how new store credit cards may be affecting your credit score by viewing your free credit report summary, updated each month, on Credit.com.
+You could see how new store credit cards may be affecting your credit score by viewing your free credit report summary, updated every 14 days, on Credit.com.
 If you could use the extra credit to bolster your ratio, you may try to keep these account open, even if you relegate the cards to your sock drawer.
 Doing so preserves the benefits of having open accounts on your credit report, and you might continue to receive valuable coupons and promotions that are only available cardholders.
 However, as we discuss below, if you find yourself missing payments, it may be better to close the card.